Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: Summary of results

 Note that all the assumptions are fully understood: symmetric spaces were classified by Cartan almost a century ago, normal homogeneous spaces of $\sec >0$ were classified by Berger \cite{Berger:normal} (with an omission fixed by Wilking \cite{wilking:pams}), and fat homogeneous bundles were classified by B\'erard-Bergery in \cite{B75}.
-We shall recall the notion of fatness in the paragraph following Definition~\ref{DEF:intermediate_fatness} below.
+The notion of fatness was introduced by Weinstein in the context of general fiber bundles in order to ensure the positivity of the sectional curvature of vertizontal planes \cite{We80}, see also \cite{Zi99}.
+We recall the characterization of fatness in the case of homogeneous bundles in the paragraph following Definition~\ref{DEF:intermediate_fatness} below.

 The idea now is to relax the assumptions in Wallach's construction and determine which curvature condition $\Ric_k>0$ one gets on the total space.
 The following generalization was obtained in \cite[Theorem~F]{DGM}, which removes assumption~\ref{item:base_b_1}, and shows that the curvature on the total space is determined by that of the base space.